 - Fall in love with your freezer.
 When you prepare a recipe, double it and put the extra portions in the freezer.
 You’ll be glad it’s there on that night when nothing goes as planned.
 Instead of calling for home delivery, you can zap a delicious meal that you know your family loves.
 When freezing, add a date to the outside package and eat the items with the earlier dates first.

 - Keep a running grocery list.
 Each trip to the supermarket will cost you extra time and gas money.
 By keeping a list, you won't have to run out for single items.
 Plus, fewer trips to the grocery store means fewer impulse buys.

 - Plan your menus around the sales.
 Planning is key.
 Review several supermarket flyers or look for their specials online.
 You'll save the most money on sales for meats.
 When creating your menus, have a plan for leftovers such as making sandwiches with extra servings of chicken or pot roast.

-- Follow your favorite brands on Twitter and friend them on Facebook.
+- Keep up with your favorite brands on social media.
 You'll find some great bargains and coupons this way.

 - Grow your own.
 Plant tomatoes, peppers, carrots, lettuce and more.
 Save money, have fun and get better flavor at the same time.

 - Cook more meals at home.
 You get to control the ingredients, and you won't have the labor costs involved with restaurant meals.

 - Identify the foods you can prepare more cheaply at home.
 There's no need to buy prepared gelatin, pudding and tea when they're simple and inexpensive to make yourself.